Retrolisthesis: Definition and management (what to do?)

 Different pathologies related to the spine can cause or contribute to the development of retrolisthesis.
 Here is a list of some of them:

-• Degeneration of intervertebral disc (degenerative disc disease),
+• Degeneration of the intervertebral disc (degenerative disc disease),

 • Arthritis or osteoarthritis of the posterior vertebral joints (facet osteoarthritis),

-• Diseases that weaken the bones (osteoporosis, vitamin-calcium deficiencies, hyperparathyroidism, long-term corticosteroid intake, etc.),
+• Diseases that weaken the bones (osteoporosis, vitamin-calcium deficiencies, hyperparathyroidism, long-term corticosteroid use, etc.),

 • Spinal trauma (such as cervical sprain or lumbar sprain),